huww98/TimeChart/README.md

   default: 10 / 10 / 45 / 20

-* xRange / yRange ({min: number, max: number} | 'auto'): The range of x / y axes.
+* xRange / yRange ({min: number, max: number} or 'auto'): The range of x / y axes.
 Also use this to control pan / zoom programmatically.
 Specify `'auto'` to calculate these range from data automatically.
 Data points outside these range will be drawn in padding area, to display as much data as possible to user.

   default: 'auto'